-19. As a first step you should normally raise concerns with your line manager or service manager.
+- 19. As a first step you should normally raise concerns with your line manager or service manager.
 This depends, however, on the seriousness and sensitivity of the issues involved and who is thought to be involved.
-If you believe that management is involved, you should approach the Chief Executive, Corporate Director or Human Resources Manager (Liberata Services).

-- 20. If a Councillor(s) is involved then you should always approach the Chief Executive or the Corporate Director.
+If you believe that management is involved, you should approach the Strategic Director (Monitoring Officer); or Audit Manager; or Human Resources Manager (Liberata Services). - 20.
+If a Councillor(s) is involved then you should always approach the Strategic Director or Corporate Director.
 Concerns are better raised in writing.
 You should set out the background and history of the concern, giving names, dates and places where possible, and the reason why you are particularly concerned about the situation.
-If you do not feel able to put your concern in writing, you can ask to meet the appropriate officer.
+If you do not feel able to put your concern in writing, you can telephone or meet the appropriate officer.
 The earlier you express the concern, the easier it is to take action. - 21.
 Although you are not expected to prove the truth of an allegation, you will need to demonstrate that there are sufficient grounds for your concern and that you believe it is substantially true. - 22.
-If you have any questions about these procedures, please contact the Corporate Director.
+If you have any questions about these procedures, please contact the Audit Manager Farhan Khaliq Tel.
+01282 661875.